nahumsa/Introduction-to-IBM_Qiskit/README.md

 - Deutsch Algorithm

     In this code you will see the first application of a quantum computer predicting if a boolean function is balanced or constant with only one query.

+- Quantum Fourier Transform

+    In this code you will learn one of the building blocks of inumerous algorithms in Quantum Computing.